TencentEdgeOne/edgefunctions-examples/geolocation-info/README.md

 - Use this information responsibly and transparently.

 By leveraging client geo-location data at the edge, you can create more personalized and efficient web applications without the need for additional client-side scripts or server-side processing.

-For more details and the full implementation, please refer to the [EdgeOne Developer Examples](https://edgeone.ai/developer/examples/hub-obtainingclientipaddress).